-Actor and later director Ian Mune (see Bridge to Nowhere) adapted a 1971 novel by C.K.
+Actor and later director Ian Mune see Bridge to Nowhere (1986) adapted the novel Smiths Dream (1971) by C.K.
 Stead, nowadays one of the countrys most acclaimed literary figures.
 The film fairly much strips away all of Steads sociopolitical writing and turns the story into an action film.
-The film really has no further ambition above being an action film.
-Certainly it never engages in any of the political diatribe that dystopian sf does the government portrayed is just totalitarian and repressive, its just a generic police state future with no greater depth than that.
+Sleeping Dogs has no ambition above being an action film.
+Certainly, it never engages in any of the political discourse that dystopian science-fiction does the government portrayed is totalitarian and repressive, a generic police state with no greater depth than that.

-Directorially Donaldson, who was operating on a shoestring budget, keeps the action moving.
+Directorially, Roger Donaldson, who was operating on a shoestring budget, keeps the action moving.
 The film tends to drag somewhat in between the action scenes.
-But Donaldson adds an often wry sense of parochial humour like the exchange between Sam Neill and the Maori man who rents him the isl and gives him a dog Whats its name?
+However, Donaldson adds an often wry sense of humour like the exchange between Sam Neill and the Maori man who rents him the island and gives him a dog Whats its name?
 I dont know.
 Its your dog.
-Sam Neill has yet to quite develop the charisma that had labeled the Sexiest Man in the World in the 1990s.
-A couple of years later Neill would appear in My Brilliant Career (1979) then go onto The Final Conflict (1981) and the international acclaim of the quite masterful tv series Reilly, Ace of Spies (1983) and the rest is history, but here Neill is still fairly new as a screen presence and even though he is the hero of the show his Smith is a rather passive character.
+Sam Neill has yet to develop the charisma that had labeled the Sexiest Man in the World in the 1990s.
+A couple of years later Neill would appear in My Brilliant Career (1979) then go onto The Final Conflict (1981) and the international acclaim of the masterful tv series Reilly, Ace of Spies (1983) and the rest is history, but here Neill is still fairly new as a screen presence and, even though he is the hero of the show, his Smith is a passive character.
 The craggy Mune is good as the roughnecked Bullen.
-Even before the habit of bringing American stars in to carry films in the international arena became commonplace in NZ, Donaldson was way ahead of the crowd and imports Warren Oates in an appearance as an American military officer.
+Even before the habit of bringing American stars in to carry films in the international arena became commonplace in New Zealand, Roger Donaldson was way ahead of the crowd and imports Warren Oates in an appearance as an American military officer.

 Roger Donaldson next made Smash Palace (1981), a disturbing and emotionally raw film about a marriage breakup, which is one of finest films to emerge out of NZ in the 1980s and remains Donaldsons single best film.
-The success of Smash Palace took Donaldson overseas where he made The Bounty (1984), the fine Kevin Costner thriller No Way Out (1987), before such generally unexceptional mainstream commercial output as Cocktail (1988), Cadillac Man (1990), White Sands (1995), the underrated The Getaway remake (1994), the disaster movie Dantes Peak (1997) and Thirteen Days (2000).
-Donaldsons one other venture into the sf genre so far has been Species (1995).
+The success of Smash Palace took Donaldson overseas where he made The Bounty (1984), the fine Kevin Costner thriller No Way Out (1987), before such generally unexceptional mainstream commercial output as Cocktail (1988), Cadillac Man (1990), White Sands (1995), the underrated remake of The Getaway (1994), the disaster movie Dantes Peak (1997), Thirteen Days (2000) and The Worlds Fastest Indian (2005), among others.
+Donaldsons one other venture into the science-fiction genre so far has been Species (1995).